Psychiatric Technician

 • After acceptance into the program, a background check is required to participate.
 Background checks will be discussed during orientation.

-To be accepted as a complete application to the West Hills College Psychiatric Technician Program, all coursework must be completed and documented on the applicant’s submitted transcripts.
+To be accepted as a complete application to the Coalinga College Psychiatric Technician Program, all coursework must be completed and documented on the applicant’s submitted transcripts.

 Foreign Transcripts